 - Patient on alpha-1 blockers for benign prostatic hyperplasia causing “floppy iris” syndrome

-Cataract steps for medical students
+Phacoemulsification steps for medical students

 If you are going to rotate through ophthalmology, you will likely see a cataract surgery.
 While the ability to spot a cataract will get your observation checklist marked, being able to speak knowledgeably will be noticed.
 Below is a list of the steps involved.